Conversion Optimization

 When to use infinite scroll vs when to use the alternatives?

 Infinite scrolling is a UX technique where content loads continuously as you scroll down a webpage.
+Also known as ‘continuous scrolling’ or ‘endless scrolling’, it’s mostly used on category pages (collection pages on Shopify).

-Let’s explore the pros and cons of infinite scrolling, and understand if infinite scrolling does kill conversions.
+Let’s explore the pros and cons of infinite scrolling and understand if infinite scrolling does kill conversions.

 Infinite scrolling is a widely used UX technique on social media apps and now on eCommerce websites.
 However, many eCommerce business owners often ask us ’Does infinite scrolling kill conversions?’.